santiment/academy/src/docs/santiment-queries/api-access/index.md

 2023-03-29T00:00:00Z    nvt  bitcoin  376.403649
 ```

-#### Request parameters definition
+#### Request Parameters Definition

-The `execute_sql` function accepts three named parameters - one mandatory and two optinal:
+The `execute_sql` function accepts three named parameters - one mandatory and two optional:

-- `query` - The meaning is the same as in the `computeRawClickhouseQuery` API described.
-This parameter is mandatory/
+- `query` - This parameter has the same meaning as in the `computeRawClickhouseQuery` API described earlier.
+This parameter is mandatory.
-- `parameters` - The meaning is the same as in the `computeRawClickhouseQuery` API described above.
-  The format here is a Python dictionary that automatically gets converted to a JSON string when
-  executing the request.
+- `parameters` - This parameter has the same meaning as in the `computeRawClickhouseQuery` API described above.
+The format here is a Python dictionary that automatically gets converted to a JSON string when executing the request.
 If the query does not have any parameters, this parameter can be omitted.
 - `set_index` - The name of the column to use as the index of the returned DataFrame.
-If not
-  specified, the index will be a range of integers.
+If not specified, the index will be a range of integers.
 This parameter is optional.

-#### Result parameters definition
+#### Result Parameters Definition

-The `execute_sql` function returns a Pandas DataFrame with the result of the query.
-The name of each column is the name of the column in the database table or the alias
-specified with the `AS` keyword.
-If an aggregation function is used, it is highly recommended
-to specify the alias for the column, otherwise the name of the column will be the expression itself.
+The `execute_sql` function returns a Pandas DataFrame containing the results of the query.
+Each column in the DataFrame is named after the corresponding column in the database table or the alias specified using the `AS` keyword.
+When using an aggregation function, it is highly recommended to specify an alias for the column.
+Otherwise, the column name will be the expression itself.